 Select salmon oil for dogs that meets the following criteria:

-Salmon oil, like all fish oils, is fragile by nature so its important to take care to purchase only the purest quality from manufacturers that take care to ensure their products meet the highest standards.
+Salmon oil, like all fish oils, is fragile by nature, so it's important to take care to buy only the purest quality from manufacturers that take care to ensure their products meet the highest standards.

 Choosing one that meets or exceeds the good Manufacturing practices (GMP) will help with this, so too will only buying Wild Alaskan salmon oil for dogs.